 In 2017, increased attendance is expected due to a steady rise in membership (resulting in more free tickets to new LIRs).
-A new RIPE Meeting Fellowship will provide financial support in the form of subsidised travel and accommodation to allow worthy recipients to attend RIPE Meetings.
 Improvements will also be made to the set-up for the IPv6 network and enhancements will be made to the presentation infrastructure.
 The RIPE NCC will also work in 2017 to increase the ability for attendees to identify networking opportunities and arrange to meet with contacts at RIPE Meetings.
 We will also provide an improved payment system for attendees.
 The costs of RIPE Meetings are offset by sponsorship received from third parties.